adityjoshi/obsidian/EDM.md

 The solution is simple.
 Use the words instead of images to express the concept.
 Use K-Scripts instead of sketches.
 The format of the K-Script can be elegant and visually designed, or as simple as a spreadsheet table.

+# **Module 5**

+**Stress and strain**
+stress is defined as force per unit area within materials that arises from externally applied forces.
+**Stress (σ) = Force (F) /Area (A)**
+The unit of stress is N/m2

+## **Classifying Loads on Materials**

+• Normal Load (Axial load): Load is perpendicular to the supporting material.

+• Tension Load: As the ends of material are pulled apart to make the material longer, the load

+is called a tension load.

+• Compression Load: As the ends of material are pushed into make the material smaller, the

+load is called a compression load.

+• Torsion Loads: Angular distortion on a component, such as a shaft, when a moment is

+applied.
+(Twisting)

+• Thermal Loads: Distortion caused be heating or cooling a material.
+A normal load is

+created when the material is constrained in any direction in the plane that is constrained.

+## Posions Ratio

+Longitudinal strain is a measure of deformation representing the change in length of an object in response to an applied force along its length.
+It is a dimensionless quantity calculated as the ratio of the change in length (ΔL) to the original length (L0) of the object.
+Mathematically, it is expressed as:

+Longitudinal Strain(ϵ)=ΔL/Lo

+### Key Points:
+- **Dimensionless**: Since it is a ratio of two lengths, it has no units.
+- **Positive or Negative**:
+  - Positive strain indicates elongation (the object is stretched).
+  - Negative strain indicates compression (the object is shortened).
+- **Applications**: Used in material science and engineering to analyze how materials deform under various types of forces.

+Lateral strain is the deformation that occurs perpendicular to the direction of the applied force.
+When an object is subjected to a longitudinal strain (stretching or compressing along its length), it often also experiences a change in dimensions in the directions perpendicular to the applied force.
+Lateral strain is a measure of this perpendicular deformation.

+Lateral strain (ϵlat​​) is calculated as the ratio of the change in the object's width (Δd) to the original width (d0​):

+ϵlat​=Δd/dO​

+### Key Points:

+- **Dimensionless**: Like longitudinal strain, lateral strain is also a dimensionless quantity.

+- **Negative in Tension, Positive in Compression**:

+    - When an object is stretched (tension), the lateral dimensions usually decrease, resulting in a negative lateral strain.
+    - When an object is compressed, the lateral dimensions usually increase, resulting in a positive lateral strain.
+- **Poisson's Ratio**: This is a material property that relates longitudinal strain and lateral strain.
+It is defined as the negative ratio of lateral strain to longitudinal strain:

+ν=−​ ϵlat​​/ϵlong

+The ratio of lateral strain to the longitudinal strain is a constant for a given material, when the material is stressed within the elastic limit.
+This ratio is called Poisson’s ratio and it is generally denoted by μ.
+Hence mathematically, Poisson’s ratio, µ= Lateral strain / Longitudinal strain or Lateral strain = µ × longitudinal strain